-- Instrumentation laboratory manager—maintains scientific equipment, instructs students in its use, schedules students and researchers, runs samples for researchers
+- Instrumentation laboratory manager - Maintains scientific equipment, instructs students in its use, runs samples for researchers

-Most other positions require a bachelor's degree and experience in a laboratory or research environment.
+Most academic professional staff positions require a bachelor's degree and experience in a laboratory or research environment.
 Useful background and skills include:

 - Broad knowledge of chemical reactivity and the safe handling of chemicals

-- Networking and negotiation skills to utilize the skills and resources of technical support staff in other departments
+- Networking and negotiation skills to utilize the resources of technical support staff in other departments

 - Good writing skills to develop lab procedures, standard operating procedures for instruments, problem sets, tests, etc.

 - Interest in keeping up with new developments in pedagogy, including online course websites and teaching resources; data acquisition systems for labs, etc.